 The lifespan of dental implants largely depends on how well you maintain them.
-Fortunately, doing so is as simple as brushing and flossing regularly as well as coming to 21st Century Dental for regular checkups and cleanings!
+Fortunately, doing so is as simple as brushing and flossing regularly as well as coming to 21st Century Dental & Sleep Center for regular checkups and cleanings!

 When well-maintained, dental implants can last for decades without needing replacement.
 Many studies have shown that implants often last up to 20 years, and other findings suggest an average of 30.
 However, in many cases, a patient who practices excellent oral hygiene will be able to keep their implants for the rest of their life!